StarMapLoader/StarMap/StarMap.API/README.md

 Now that the mod has been loaded, it checks the list of mods that are waiting for dependencies, and if there are any that are waiting for this mod.
 If so, it removes itself from the waiting dependencies and checks if the mod can now be loaded, if so, the mod is loaded and the StarMapBeforeMain of that mod is called.

 It does this for all the mods in the manifest.
-Once it has tried loading all the mods, it gets the mods that are stil waiting and checks them again.
+Once it has tried loading all the mods, it gets the mods that are still waiting and checks them again.
 If for a waiting mod, all its dependencies are optional, it will now load this mod.
 The implementation of the mod should ensure it can handle the optional dependency can be absent.
 It keeps looping over the list of waiting mods until it has gone through the list once without being able to load a new mod, this indicates there are no more mods that can load with the provided mods, and gives up on loading these mods.